Medical Abortion – Procedures, Risks and Side Effects

 What Are the Types of Medical Abortion Procedures?

 Medical abortion can be carried out through two types.
 They are:

 - Methotrexate & Misoprostol (MTX)

 - Mifepristone (Mifeprex) and Misoprostol – also known as the RU-486 or the abortion pill

 Methotrexate & Misoprostol (MTX):

-The MTX Abortion procedure is used for the first 49 days of pregnancy.
-It involves ingesting a medicine used for abortion known as the ‘Methotrexate,’ during a visit to the clinic followed by Misoprostol after 3-7 days orally or vaginally.
-Antibiotics are administered to prevent infections, and this procedure is known to expel the foetus through contractions between a matter of few hours to days.
+The MTX abortion procedure is used for the first 49 days of pregnancy.
+It involves ingesting a medicine used for abortion known as the ‘Methotrexate,’ during a visit to the clinic followed by taking Misoprostol after 3-7 days orally or vaginally.
+Antibiotics are administered to prevent infections, and this procedure is known to expel the foetus through contractions between a matter of a few hours to days.

 Risks and Side Effects:

-The risks and side effects associated with the MTX abortion procedure are –
+The risks and side effects associated with the MTX abortion procedure include:

 Mifepristone (Mifeprex) and Misoprostol: